Written by Divinity Nutra, Updated on February 12, 2023

 Research has shown that elderberry works at its full potential when combined with other beneficial nutrients.
 Trials often inculcate vitamin C and zinc into elderberry diets to harness its full immune-boosting potential.

-Gummies are also a highly palatable option to start an elderberry diet and they’re safe for kids and adults.
-It is especially feasible for individuals who are wary of swallowing pills.
+Elderberry gummies are also a highly palatable option to start an elderberry diet and they’re safe for kids and adults.
+It is especially feasible for individuals who are wary of swallowing elderberry pills.

 Apart from gummies, another readily available form of supplement is elderberry syrup.
 Indeed, syrups are hassle-free and easy to consume, but this may not be your best choice.